focus-editor/focus/LOG.md

 # TODO
-- Move viewport in a constant smooth fashion (on ctrl+up/down)

 - Select whole words when creating new cursors (unless selected manually)
 - Highlight occurrences of selection (same rules as above)

+- Fix the crash when a file is saved with open dialog hidden
 - Save file
 - Reload from disk